 As soon as I finished writing this list of questions, an awareness immediately flew to the forefront of my mind.
 What became clear was this . . . truthful living requires that we take full responsibility for every aspect of our life.
 As such, it is impossible to live truthfully if we are reluctant to grow beyond being a victim.

-It is each of our choice whether we will assume the role of hostage, passenger, or pilot.
+Each of us chooses whether we will assume the role of hostage, passenger, or pilot.
 Yet, being the pilot requires a great deal of us.
 It is simply easier to abide by someone else’s rules and expectations, than it is to chart the course for the life you want to live and then go boldly forth in pursuit of your dreams.

 It is easier, but it offers no reward whatsoever.
 It is only when we insist on being the pilot that we can hope to become who we were created to be.
 It is the only way to live a truthful life.